Weather’s Pervasive Impact on Aviation

 Turbulence

-Clear air turbulence (CAT) occurs without visible warning, typically near jet streams and over mountains.
-Convective turbulence accompanies thunderstorms.
+Clear air turbulence shows up without warning, typically near jet streams and over mountains.
+Convective turbulence rides with thunderstorms.
 Mountain wave turbulence forms downwind of terrain.
-While rarely damaging to aircraft, turbulence causes passenger injuries and affects comfort.
+It rarely damages the aircraft itself, but it injures passengers and crew.
+Fasten your seatbelt when the sign comes on.
+Trust me on this.

 Weather Forecasting for Aviation